incognite-lab/Pepper-Controller/README.md

 ## Using external speech recognition library

-Because the default NUANCE speech recognition software provided with the robot does not fully support speech recognition with open vocabulary, we provide [https://pypi.org/project/SpeechRecognition/](the SpeechRecognition library) as a suitable alternative.
+Because the default NUANCE speech recognition software provided with the robot does not fully support speech recognition with open vocabulary, we provide [the SpeechRecognition library](https://pypi.org/project/SpeechRecognition/) as a suitable alternative.
 This library however needs to be installed directly on the robot.
 To do that, connect to the robot via ssh and install it as follows:

 `ssh nao@<pepperIPaddress>`